malex5335/commission-calculator/README.md

 - UI only through REST-APIs (we had JSF-Components before)
 - easy and meaningful test that everyone wants to add to
 - test execution including integration tests should take at max 10min
+- tests are coupled to behaviour but not to code changes
-- screw code coverage but I want 100% behavior coverage
+- screw code coverage... but I want 100% behavior coverage
 - keep documentation to a minimum and use it to explain why instead of how

 ## The Solution